Disney’s Swan and Dolphin Restaurants Guide

 Fuel has a variety of beverages, including water, sodas, sports drinks, and juices.

 There are plenty of snacks, chips, crackers, and similar items.
+In addition, Fuel has plenty of unique brands that you won’t find just anywhere.

 Next, we have Fresh Mediterranean Market, located on the ground floor of the Dolphin.
-This casual table service restaurant serves a breakfast buffet.
+This casual table service restaurant serves a daily breakfast buffet.

 The meal consists of various items with the ability to create a custom omelet.
 You can preview all of the menu items here.